 - Is the soil temperature (at root level) and air temperature (at plant height) in urban habitats greater than in rural areas?

-- Is leaf emergence earlier in spring in urban than rural areas?
+- Is stem emergence earlier in spring in urban than rural areas?

 - Do plant disease epidemics begin earlier in the season and reach higher peak infection prevalence in urban than rural areas?